-It takes me a LONG time to figure out these tips myself so I truly hope this article can serve as the styling shortcuts for the plus size baes out there.
+It takes me a LONG time to figure out these tips myself so I truly hope this article can serve as the styling shortcut for the plus-size babes out there.

-As Hayley Hasslehofff said, “At the end of the day we are all trying to feel comfortable in any type of size – plus size or not“.
-Shine bright girl.
+As Hayley Hasselhoff said, “At the end of the day we are all trying to feel comfortable in any type of size – plus size or not“.

 Before you leave, can you please take a moment to share this pin below?♡